bitovi/academy/src/typescript/1-why-typescript.md

 1. Create a simple _0-why-hello-world.ts_ TypeScript file that writes out `"Hello World"`.
 2. Compile that code the _0-why-hello-world.ts_ JavaScript file.
-3. Open _0-why-hello-world.html_ and verify that we've written and compiled some TypeScript!
+3. Open _0-why-hello-world.html_ and verify that we’ve written and compiled some TypeScript!
-4. Run the exercise repository's tests for this exercise.
+4. Run the exercise repository’s tests for this exercise.